BMO Commercial Property Trust Limited (LON:BCPT) to Issue GBX 0.38 Dividend

 BMO Commercial Property Trust Limited (LON:BCPT) announced a dividend on Wednesday, December 1st, Upcoming.Co.Uk reports.
-Shareholders of record on Thursday, December 9th will be paid a dividend of GBX 0.38 ($0.00) per share on Friday, December 31st.
-This represents a yield of 0.36%.
-The ex-dividend date is Thursday, December 9th.
-The official announcement can be seen at this link.
+Stockholders of record on Thursday, December 9th will be paid a dividend of GBX 0.38 ($0.00) per share on Friday, December 31st.
+This represents a dividend yield of 0.36%.
+The ex-dividend date of this dividend is Thursday, December 9th.
+The official announcement can be viewed at this link.

 The trust is a vehicle for investors who wish to gain exposure to prime UK commercial property.
 It is a constituent of the FTSE 250 Index and aims to provide shareholders with an attractive level of income together with the potential for capital and income growth from investing in a diversified UK commercial property portfolio.